A healthful bowl of spicy chickpeas with onions, tomatoes, and spices, served with fragrant turmeric rice and garlicky sauteed Swiss chard.

 Altogether, the saucy chickpeas, turmeric rice, and the garlicky chard made for a great-looking and delicious meal, and they went down rather famously with my little one too who loves chickpeas in almost anything.

 Hope you try!

-- 1 cup kala chana (brown chickpeas) or regular chickpeas, soaked overnight, then sprouted and cooked until tender.
-Pressure cooking is best for this (cook up to two whistles or 10 minutes after building up pressure in a cooker that doesn't whistle).
-If cooking on a stovetop, cover the chickpeas with water to cover by an inch, bring to a boil, cover, lower heat so the water just boils, and cook until tender.
+- 1 cup dried chickpeas (You can use 3 cups canned.
+Or use kala chan , which are brown chickpeas.
+Soak the chickpeas overnight, then sprout and cook until tender.
+Pressure cooking is best for this -- cook up to two whistles or 10 minutes after building up pressure in a cooker that doesn't whistle.
+If cooking on a stovetop, cover the chickpeas with water to cover by an inch, bring to a boil, cover, lower heat so the water just boils, and cook until tender.)

-- 2 dry red peppers, like Kashmiri chilies
+- 2 dry red peppers (like Kashmiri chiles)

 - Salt to taste

-Cook the chickpeas for 10 minutes over medium heat so all the flavors merge together.
-Add salt, and stir in coriander leaves.
+- Cook the chickpeas for 10 minutes over medium heat so all the flavors merge together.
+Add salt, and stir in cilantro.